Orbitale/Compotes/README.md

     - ⬜️ Allow creating and saving custom graphs
 - Additional features that might be cool:
   - ⬜️ Allow customizing graphs
+  - ⬜️ Config panel
-  - ⬜️ Config panel to allow customizing database, export/import whole database
+    - ⬜️ Allow customizing database, for multiple database usage
+    - ⬜️ Allow exporting/importing whole database
     - ⬜️ User account system for multi-user usage
   - ⬜️ Encrypt entire database with a password/passphrase for safety
   - ⬜️ Store filters to the database instead of `localStorage`
 - Some things are quite buggy and the app needs improvements too: